evanmunro/lda-survey-exp/data/README.md

 The original sources of the data are as follows:

- - The raw DHS data can be downloaded from [DHS Program](https://dhsprogram.com/data/)
  - The Michigan data can be downloaded from the [Survey of Consumers SDA Archive](https://data.sca.isr.umich.edu/sda-public/cgi-bin/hsda?harcsda+sca)
  - The original Card dataset is available [here](http://davidcard.berkeley.edu/data_sets.html).
 The additional variables are available from the [NLS](https://www.nlsinfo.org/investigator/pages/login.jsp).

- We do not yet have permission to share the DHS data in cleaned form, so it is not currently available in this repository.

-### DHS Data

-The data contains 3 categorical variables:
-1. `water_qual`, rated from 1 to 4
-2. `toilet_qual`, rated from 1 to 5
-3. `floor_qual`, rated from 1 to 3

-It also contains 7 binary variables, where a value of 2 indicates ownership and 1 indicates lack of ownership: `electric`, `radio`, `tv`, `fridge`, `motorbike`, `car` and `phone`.

-The group indicator for the individual respondents is their country `cname`.
-The countries are: Colombia (CO), Guyana (GT), Haiti (HT), Nicaragua (NI), and Peru (PE).

 ### Michigan Survey of Consumers Data